michaelrsweet/lprint/CONTRIBUTING.md

 Contributions should be submitted as pull requests on the [LPrint Github project](https://github.com/michaelrsweet/lprint).
-New code MUST be supplied under the existing LPrint license (Apache 2.0 with the GPL2 exception).
+New code MUST be supplied under the existing LPrint license (Apache 2.0).